JeremyMcGee/puppet-sqltable/README.md

 ## Limitations

-The module only works with mysql, and only manages tables named *Configuration*.
+The module only works with mysql.

 ## Resource definition

+If the title has the form **database.table.keyname**, it is parsed to fill other parameters, but only *table* has a default value (*Configuration*).
+An error is raised if the parameters are explicitly declared and do not match those coming from title.

 Resource description to create and delete a parameter looks like

-    sqltable { 'example.Configuration.parameter':
+    sqltable { 'parameter':
       ensure      => 'present',
       key         => 'parameter_name',
       value       => 'parameter-value',
       description => 'Description of the parameter',
-      database    => 'example'
+      database    => 'example',
+      table       => 'Config'
     }

     sqltable { 'example.Configuration.obsolete_parameter':
       ensure      => 'absent'
     }

-If no database is specified, it is taken from the first part of the resource title.
+There are also parameters to specify *host*, *user* and *password* required to connect to the database server.

 ## Resource discovering